“What does it say?” I asked. John held the letter I’d just received in his hands. After the night I’d had, I couldn’t bring myself to open it.

 John wrapped an arm around my waist.
 I leaned against him and reveled in this fleeting, perfect moment.
 At my back was a man who thought I was a lioness, who actively encouraged me to bare my teeth at our enemies, and in front of me was a man who made me feel like I could roar.

 “Especially since it’s dark tidings we carry,” John added.

 At the sound of our voices, Henry stirred.
 He blinked his eyes open, caught sight of us, and stretched his long body out in a yawn, hands curling into fists overhead, back arching, giving us an incredible view of the grace and power of the male form.
-Both John and I sighed to see it.

 “Did you just get back?”
 Henry asked, sitting up.
 His voice was gravelly from sleep, his hair disheveled in a way that made me long to bury my fingers in it.

 “We did,” I said.

 I swayed toward him as I spoke, and John, sensing my need, released me and gently pushed at my lower back, urging me forward.
 I went without hesitation.